annieztang/annieztang/README.md

 ### Hi there, I'm Annie! 👋

 - 🔭 I’m currently working on Aloe Money's mobile application in Dart/Flutter
-- 🌱 I’m currently learning Redux and Kotlin
+- 🌱 I’m currently learning Redux
 - 💬 Ask me about my web development experience
 - ⚡ Fun fact: Besides a programmer, I am a painter!

-Note: Unfortunately, most of my work is located in private repositories or organizations.
+Note: Most of my work is located in private repositories or organizations.

 <!--
 **annieztang/annieztang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.